 3. La Terra Fina Baked Brie en Brioche

 Sure, you could make your own baked brie, but when you're going big, this convenient alternative wins out.
 This extra-large cheese round is already assembled and ready to bake.
 Wrapped with buttery brioche with a layer of sweet chopped apples and cranberries, this cheese is a Brie-lover's dream.

 For brunch and beyond, these three-bite quiches are a hit every single time.
-Mixed with half Florentine and half Loraine (to satisfy vegetarian and meat-lovers alike), these savory apps are like a mini version of a cheesy, savory deep-dish quiche.
+Mixed with half Florentine and half three-cheese (to satisfy vegetarian and meat-lovers alike), these savory apps are like a mini version of a cheesy, savory deep-dish quiche.

 5. Kirkland Signature Italian-Style Beef Meatballs

 From the freezer section, Costco's signature lightly spiced, bite-sized meatballs are just the right size for an appetizer, and they get high praises all around.
 For an easy app, toss them in the slow cooker with your choice of sauce.
 You may want to grab an extra bag to stash in the freezer for last-minute dinners.

 Fun fact: Our Editor-in-Chief, Faith Durand, is still bitter about the time she catered a wedding mostly from scratch and the Costco meatballs were the dish that got the most praise.